-My kids have been begging for these peanut butter chocolate chip cookies all week and I haven't minded indulging them; putting one in their school lunch and letting them have a couple with a glass of milk as an after school snack.
+My kids have been begging for these low carb peanut butter cookies all week and I haven't minded indulging them; putting one in their school lunch and letting them have a couple with a glass of milk as an after school snack.
 I'm careful to remind them that mommy's treats are healthier than regular treats but that they are still treats and “treats are a sometimes food”.

 Unfortunately since starting this blog a year ago, my family has had access to more treats than in previous years.
 My son is beginning to expect dessert after dinner and he even gave me the “stink eye” the other day when I told him that there was none!
 But I do my best to provide balance throughout the week and how could I turn my daughter down when she finally (after many years) expressed a desire to bake with me?